The Dancing Girl (short story)

 "The Dancing Girl" (舞姫, Maihime) was the first published short story by the Japanese writer Mori Ōgai.
-The story first appeared in Kokumin no Tomo (People's Friend, 国民之友) in 1890, and is based on Mori's own experiences as a medical student in Germany.
+The story first appeared in Kokumin no Tomo in 1890, and is based on Mori's own experiences as a medical student in Germany.
 In some ways, this tale foreshadows Puccini's Madama Butterfly, which deals with a similar theme but with a slight role reversal: in Madama Butterfly, a Western man abandons a Japanese woman, while in The Dancing Girl a Japanese man leaves a Western woman.

 The short story was adapted into an episode of Animated Classics of Japanese Literature, which was released in North America by Central Park Media.
 It was also adapted into an OVA (Original Video Animation) by Toei Animation in 2006.

+Background

+Ōgai first published "The Dancing Girl" in 1890, based on his experiences as a medical student in Germany from 1884 to 1888.
+On the incorporation of Ōgai's experiences into the narrative of "The Dancing Girl", literary scholar Christopher Hill notes that while some scholarly interpretations of the story have argued that the narrative is autobiographical, Ōgai based the story off of other students he knew during his time in Germany and that "The Dancing Girl" should therefore not be read as an autobiographical account of Ōgai's own life.
+As well, Ōgai wrote "The Dancing Girl" during Japan's Meiji era, which saw Japan undergo significant transformation.
+"The Dancing Girl" has been noted for its reflection of the Meiji era and its societal values and conflicts.
+On Ōgai's incorporation of Meiji values and conflicts, literary scholar Tomiko Yoda writes: "The text has been often cast as a birth-cry of the modern self, wrought in the conflict of modernity versus tradition, the East versus West, and individual desires versus repressive rules and regulations of society", reflecting changes to Japanese society during the Meiji era.

+"The Dancing Girl" has also been noted as an example of the development of modern Japanese literature during the Meiji era, with Ōgai's story cited as an example of neoclassical literature and for its use of first-person narration, a prevalent feature of modern literature in the 19th century.